MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/installation-manager/index.md

 5. Click **Next**.
 6. Decide whether to activate token licensing in the **Activate token licensing** section of the **General settings** panel.

-    If you have a contract to use token licensing with Rational® License Key Server, select the **Activate token licensing with the Rational License Key Server** option.
+    If you have a contract to use token licensing with Rational  License Key Server, select the **Activate token licensing with the Rational License Key Server** option.
 After you activate token licensing, you must do extra steps to configure MobileFirst Server.
 Otherwise, select the **Do not activate token licensing with the Rational License Key Server** option to proceed.
 7. Keep the default option (No) as-is in the **Install IBM MobileFirst Foundation for iOS** section of the **General settings** panel.
 8. Decide whether to install Application Center in **Choose configuration** panel.